Meet Lee and Betty Davis

 Miss Betty: “People would come to the store as if on a field trip–bringing children and pre-school kids, and they would look at all the different things–the figurines, the art, the books…and one little girl said ‘the books are black, the little figurines are black, the pictures are black, and even the people that work here are black…’ (lol!)”

 They were there for 13 years, and only left because the mall was closing down.
 Miss Betty: “We were one of the last ones to leave, just before the bulldozers came lol!”

 Mr. Lee: “To the very last days, people were coming up (to the store) trying to buy something.
 So we had a very loyal following…and we felt really good about the positive response we got.”
 Following the closure of Florin Mall, Mr. Lee and Miss Betty stored their huge inventory in storage and took to vending for a while as they went looking for suitable space. “looking for a place to go, but didn’t find anything (right) off hand…”

 Our New Home

 The store had temporary locations at the Riverside Plaza (located at Riverside and Florin Road) and the Kuumba Collective Gallery, located on Del Paso Blvd.
-But ultimately they decided to go back to vending until they found the right space.
-That space came in the form of their present location at 6965 Luther Drive, Suite 3, Sacramento, CA 95823.
+But ultimately they decided to go back to vending and moved to 6965 Luther Drive, Suite 3, Sacramento, CA 95823.
+They were there for about 2 years until they found the perfect space.
+That space came in the form of their present location at 2251 Florin Road, Suite 107, Sacramento, CA 95822.

-This location not only has the much-needed retail and storage space, but also space where community gatherings and small events can be held.
+The new space is where community gatherings and small events can be held.
 But for Mr. Lee and Miss Betty Davis, it’s always about giving back to the community.